tervoju/aalto_floats/readme.md

 # aalto floats edge

+## iot edge development

+assumption:
+1) develop modules with connected to iot hub set the
+        1) properties -> module twin desired properties
+        2) messages -> telemetry data
+        3) commands -> direct method commands

+2) when ready, can be connected to IoT Central with "ready" deployment json and module description, what messages, what commands

+or

+2) connect device to iot central (when sending data and it can create device model automatically)

 ## building the docker images

 looks like there can be a tricky thing building docker images: